rust-lang/rust/editors/README.md

 ### Code Actions (Assists)

-These are triggered in a particular context via lightbulb.
+These are triggered in a particular context via light bulb.
 We use custom code on the VS Code side to be able to position cursor.